p-bop/scroll-seeker/README.md

 ## Installation 🛠️
 _ _ _
-> The team has made this readme to walk you through the entirety of gaining this code and either extending it or using it as it is.
+> This readme has been made to walk you through the entirety of gaining this code and either extending it or using it as it is.

 > **IMPORTANT**

 1. Prelimary step: **Ensure you have java 17.0.8 or above and Gradle 8.2.1**
 2. First step: **Clone the repository**
-    - After your proceed to find our code on the main repository, copy the repository URL (either HTTPS or SSH) by clicking the icon
+    - After your proceed to find the code on the main repository, copy the repository URL (either HTTPS or SSH) by clicking the icon
 3. Second step: **Creating your directory**
-    - On your local machine, using terminal navigate into your chosen directory ( this is where you store our code, ideally a folder)
+    - On your local machine, using terminal navigate into your chosen directory ( this is where you store the code, ideally a folder)
 4. Third step: **Cloning the repository**
-    - Once you have changed your path to destired place of storage, type in the following command, **git clone [directory path]**
+    - Once you have changed your path to desired place of storage, type in the following command, **git clone [directory path]**
 5. Fourth step: **Authenticate**
     - You will be asked to fill in your details, then github will download the entire repository on your chosen repository _ _ _

 ## Continuous Integration and Development 🖥️
-> For ongoing automation and continuous monitoring throughout the development, you can use the following tools like we have.
+> For ongoing automation and continuous monitoring throughout the development, you can use the following tools like I have.

 - Jacoco - Helps measure code coverage by tests implemented and helps give a visual upon the test readability and code quality‌.